rjkat/confuzzle/puz.md

 file[0x17] = 0x44 ^ ((c_part & 0xFF00) >> 8);
 ```

-Note that these hex values in ASCII are the string "ICHEATED".
+Note that these hex values in ASCII are the string `"ICHEATED"`.

 # Locked/Scrambled Puzzles

 The header contains two pieces related to scrambled puzzles.
-The short at 0x32 records whether the puzzle is scrambled.
-If it is scrambled, the short at 0x1E is a checksum suitable for verifying an attempt at unscrambling.
-If the correct solution is laid out as a string in column-major order, omitting black squares, then 0x1E contains
+The short at `0x32` records whether the puzzle is scrambled.
+If it is scrambled, the short at `0x1E` is a checksum suitable for verifying an attempt at unscrambling.
+If the correct solution is laid out as a string in column-major order, omitting black squares, then `0x1E` contains
-cksum_region(string,0x0000).
+`cksum_region(string,0x0000`).

 ## Scrambling Algorithm